ubccr/ccrdocs/pages/howto/empireai.md

 CCR recommends utilizing [NVIDIA containers](https://catalog.ngc.nvidia.com/containers) for use with our GPUs, as does Empire AI and our NVIDIA tech support partners.
 By using the same pre-built containers on CCR, EAI, and your personal workstations, you can easily transition from one system to the next.
 CCR provides detailed documentation on best practices for using [Python](../howto/python.md) and [containers](../howto/containerization.md) as well as a self-paced ["Using Python at CCR" course](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) in UB Learns that covers these topics in detail.
 For an example workflow of how to use the NVIDIA containers, see [here](../howto/containerization.md#example-gpu-container-workflow).

+### NVIDIA Resources

+The [NVIDIA catalog](https://catalog.ngc.nvidia.com) includes [pre-built containers](https://catalog.ngc.nvidia.com/containers) for AI/ML, metaverse, and HPC applications and are performance-optimized, tested, and ready to deploy on CCR's GPUs.
+NVIDIA also provides hundreds of [pre-trained models](https://catalog.ngc.nvidia.com/models) for computer vision, speech, recommendation, and more.
+The NVIDIA [developer program](https://developer.nvidia.com/) offers hundreds of courses

 ## Acknowledging CCR & EAI

 We would appreciate you including acknowledgements of CCR and EAI resources, when appropriate, in publications.
 See [here](https://docs.ccr.buffalo.edu/en/latest/faq/#how-do-i-acknowledge-the-use-of-ccr-resources) for CCR's acknowledgement wording and [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000359451-acknowledging-use-of-empire-ai-in-a-paper-or-presentation) for Empire AI's.